tjbencomo/ngs-pipeline/README.md

 To circumvent these problems, it's possible to submit all the jobs immediately to the queue, returning control to the user.
-Unfortunately this approach doesn't support temporary files, so there will be  intermediate files generated that you'll have to ignore or manually delete.
+Unfortunately this approach doesn't support temporary files, so there will be  intermediate files that you'll have to ignore or manually delete.

 First give `parseJobID.sh` permission to run with